 As well as famous (or infamous) connections to Stambourne and the surrounding areas.

-- Dame Gwen Lucy Ffrangcon-Davies, actress — lived her last years in Tagley Cottage on the Finchingfield Road and is buried in the churchyard in Stambourne.
+- Dame Gwen Lucy Ffrangcon-Davies, actress — lived her last years in Tagley Cottage on Finchingfield Road and is buried in the churchyard in Stambourne.
+She was regularly visited by actor Sir Nigel Hawthorne.

 - Roger Whittaker, singer and song-writer — used to own and run The Red Lion pub in Stambourne.